re-cinq/meetup-ai/README.md

 Deploying a Model Manually
 You can also deploy a model directly using the provided script:

-Common Issues and Troubleshooting
-GPU Availability: Not all GPU types are available in all regions.
-If you encounter an error about GPU availability, you can:

-Change the GPU type in variables.tf
-Change the region/zone to one where your preferred GPU is available Deletion Protection: If you have trouble destroying resources with Terraform, ensure deletion_protection = false is set in your GKE cluster configuration.

-Authentication Issues: If you encounter authentication problems, ensure:

-Your service account has the correct permissions You've properly set up impersonation
-Your environment variables are correctly sourced

 ### Usage

 Data scientists can use the Backstage interface to deploy machine learning models from Hugging Face onto the GKE cluster.
 The provided templates and scripts facilitate self-service deployments.